MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: Related Work

+All of these datasets are aimed at probing the medical knowledge of MLLMs and quantifying their average performance on a wide variety of tasks, modalities and anatomic regions.
+However, none of these benchmarks are specifically designed to probe the reliability, fundamental limitations and failure modes in the medical domain, all critical aspects in healthcare applications.
 Perhaps the closest work in spirit to ours is RadVUQA \citep{nan2024beyond}, where authors call attention to the critical deficiencies of existing medical MLLMs, revealing a large gap between state-of-the-art MLLMs and clinicians.
 Their dataset focuses on more fundamental visual question answering and understanding, such as spatial reasoning, anatomic understanding and quantitative reasoning on medical images.
-However, we go a step further and design a benchmark that stress-tests the visual capabilities of MLLMs by curating questions expected to be challenging for the image processing pipeline of state-of-the-art models.
+However, we go a step further and design a benchmark that stress-tests the visual capabilities of MLLMs by curating questions expected to be challenging for their image processing pipeline.

 Related to our work, \citet{tong2024eyes} has investigated the failure modes of MLLMs originating in ambiguous vision encoding in the general domain.
 Their study is based on finding CLIP-blind pairs, images that have high similarity in CLIP embedding space, but otherwise have dissimilar low-level image features.
 However, their methodology is not directly applicable in the medical domain for two reasons.
 First, CLIP has been pretrained on general domain data and thus it is unable to capture the intricate structure of medical images.
 Second, their methodology relies on human annotators to describe the difference between a large number of image pairs, which is prohibitively costly in our scenario, as only radiologists are qualified to provide such annotations in the medical setting.